influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v3/java.md

   - [InfluxDBClient.query](#influxdbclientquery)

-## Interface InfluxDBClient
+## InfluxDBClient interface

-Provides an interface for interacting with InfluxDB APIs for writing and querying data.
+`InfluxDBClient` provides an interface for interacting with InfluxDB APIs for writing and querying data.

 The `InfluxDBClient.getInstance` constructor initializes and returns a client instance with the following: